Rising Star, Your First Tournament Experience!

 Time Control: G/25; d5 (Game in 25 minutes with 5 second delay).

 Tournament type: Split Swiss: All players will be in one or two sections, and initial pairing will be random.
 The pairing for every round thereafter will be based on the results of the previous round(s).
 BAC uses the term 'Swissly', as we reserve the right to modify/optimize the tournament type based on enrollment or other variables.

 What does this mean?
 Winners will be playing with other players who won their previous rounds, and players who lost their round(s) will be playing with players who also lost their round(s).
 This method keeps the tournament fairly balanced as it progresses.
 Tournaments are not 'knock-out' or elimination, each player will play all scheduled games.

 Awards: The Experience itself is the award!
-However, we will be presenting every participant with a small Rising-Star trophy for joining us, regardless of their final score or performance.
+However, we will be presenting every participant with a small Rising-Star trophy or Medal for joining us, regardless of their final score or performance.
 (Please note that Performance/Score WILL be used to determine awards in other competitive rated events).